huggingface/dataset-viewer/jobs/cache_maintenance/README.md

 # Dataset viewer maintenance job

-> Job to run maintenance actions on the datasets-server
+> Job to run maintenance actions on the dataset viewer.

 Available actions: